anthonynamnam/hr-data-with-dbt/README.md

 ### 7. Set up and Run models
 - Copy all files under `hr-data-with-dbt/models`
 - Explanation:
     - `source.yml`: It defines the data source structure.
-Not necessary to type all the tables in your database, you only need to type those tables you need.
+You may add tests for the sources.
+    - `model.yml`: It defines the model structure.
+You may add tests for the model created.
     - `dim_country_1.sql` & `dim_employee_contact.sql`: They are just the SQL that you may want to run.
 You may add your own sql.
 - Enter `dbt run` in `terminal`
     - Then you will see something similar to this